form of address

 双语例句

-这种称谓方式有其形成的历史渊源,在交际中有其独特的语用效果。 - The form of address also reflects a certain kind of special culture.
+这种称谓方式有其形成的历史渊源,在交际中有其独特的语用效果。 - The form of address mostly reflects the variable functions of language in the field of sociolinguistics.